+Grade

-Grade 3-5 6-8 9 an d up 1 5 9 Scrapbook or notebook of original poetry written by exhibitor.
+3-5 6-8 9 and up

+1 5 9 Scrapbook or notebook of origina al

+poetry written by exhibitor.

 2 6 10 Imaginary letter written by exhibitor.

-(Examples: letter to a fictional character, an ancestor, life form from another planet or your future self) 3 7 11 Report related to another project you are enrolled in.
+(Examples: letter to a fictional

+character, an ancestor, life form from

+another planet or your future self)

+3 7 11 Report related to another project you

+are enrolled in.
 No more than 3 pages.

-4 8 12 Any other original creative writing not listed above (short story, essay, play).
+4 8 12 Any other original creative writing not

+listed above (short story, essay, play).

-DEPT. 32-J - YOUTH GROUP BOOTHS
+DEPT. 32-J - YOUTH GROUP BOOTHS AND DISPLAYS

-To help promote better agricultural and home economics practices, the Fair Association offers cash prizes for displaying some educational exhibit.
-The display must be sponsored by a 4-H Club, FFA Chapter or FCCLA Chapter in Portage County.
-Space must be reserved with the Portage County Extension Office or Amherst Fair with other entries.
-All 4-H Clubs are encouraged to enter a booth.
-All decoration and arranging of the booth must be completed by Thursday evening of the fair.
-There are 20 booths available: Rosholt - 6 ft x 6 ft, Amherst - 4 ft x 6 ft.
+To help promote better agricultural and home economics practices, the Fair Association offers cash prizes for displaying an educational exhibit.
+The display may be sponsored by a 4-H Club, FFA or FCCLA Chapter or any other recognized Portage County youth organization.
+All recognized youth organizations are encouraged to enter a booth or display.